 This advice has modifications to correspond with an update in a subsequent edition of ICD-10-AM/ACHI/ACS.
-Published 18 December 2020, for implementation 01 January 2021.

 Place of occurrence for adverse effect of drug

 What place of occurrence code is assigned where there has been an adverse effect of a prescribed drug?